March 2021. California-Grand Canyon: There & Back

 To the Grand Canyon

 I plotted our route and charging stops using A Better Route Planner.
 If I was traveling alone I would have skipped the stop in Yermo, but with the kids on board I made 5 stops.
 ABRP estimated 806 miles and 1 hour 22 minutes charging for the trip to the park.
-In the end we drove 813 miles and charged for a total of 1 hour 55 minutes on the way up to the Grand Canyon (6800′ / 2000+ meter ascent), and 1 hour 17 minutes on the way home.
+In the end we drove ~813 miles each way and charged for a total of 1 hour 55 minutes on the way up to the Grand Canyon (6800′ ascent), and charged for 1 hour 17 minutes on the way home.

 I started the trip with 90% SOC, and charged to 90% in Kingman, AZ for the last leg.
 At other charging stops my goal was to charge up to the distance of the next leg plus 100 miles.
 For example, we arrived in Firebaugh with 87 miles in the pack.
 The next leg to Bakersfield was 116 miles so I charged to 216 miles in Firebaugh (around 75%).
 I added the extra 100 miles in the pack for each leg in case of unplanned detours.
 This doesn’t give you the fastest charging time, but it’s my compromise between time and flexibility.